Writing Bazel rules: simple binary rule

 )

-Build files contain a number of targets, written as Starlark function calls.
+A build file contains a number of targets, written as Starlark function calls.
 The syntax is declarative: you say what you want to build, not how to build it.
-In this example, we're defining a Go library ("fetch_repo_lib") with a handful for source files.
+In this example, we define a Go library ("fetch_repo_lib") with a handful of source files.
 A binary ("fetch_repo") is built from that library.
 We also have a test ("fetch_repo_test") built from that library and an additional source file ("fetch_repo_test.go").

 Each build file implicitly defines a Bazel package.
 A package consists of the targets declared in the build file and all of the files in the package's directory and subdirectories, excluding targets and files defined in other packages' subdirectories.
-Visibility restrictions are usually applied at the package level, and globs (wildcard patterns used to match source files) end at package boundaries.
+Visibility restrictions are usually applied at the package level, and globs (wildcard patterns used to match source files) only match files within a package.
 Frequently (not always), you'll have one package per directory.

-Targets and files are named using labels, which are strings that look like "@io_bazel_rules_go//go:def.bzl".
-Labels have three parts: a repository name (io_bazel_rules_go), a package name (go), and a file or target name (def.bzl).
+Targets and files are named using labels, which are strings that look like "@rules_go//go:def.bzl".
+Labels have three parts: a repository name (rules_go), a package name (go), and a file or target name (def.bzl).
 The repository name and the package name may be omitted when a label refers to something in the same repository or package.

-Bazel builds targets in three phases: loading, analysis, and execution (actually there are more, but these are the phases you need to understand when writing rules).
+Bazel builds targets in three phases: load, analysis, and execution.
+(Actually, it's more complicated, but for the purpose of writing simple rules, these are all you need to know about).

 In the loading phase, Bazel reads and evaluates build files.
 It builds a graph of targets and dependencies.
-For example, if you ask to build fetch_repo_test above, Bazel will build a graph with a fetch_repo_test node that depends on fetch_repo_test.go, :fetch_repo_lib, and @org_golang_x_tools_go_vcs//:vcs via srcs, embed, and deps edges, respectively.
+For example, if you build fetch_repo_test above, Bazel constructs a graph with a fetch_repo_test node that depends on fetch_repo_test.go, :fetch_repo_lib, and @org_golang_x_tools_go_vcs//:vcs via srcs, embed, and deps edges, respectively.

-In the execution phase, Bazel runs actions in the file-action graph needed to produce files that are out of date.
+In the execution phase, Bazel runs actions in the file-action graph needed to produce output files.
 Bazel has several strategies for running actions.
-Locally, it runs actions within a sandbox that only exposes declared inputs.
+By default, it runs actions within a sandbox that only exposes declared inputs and hides other files.
 This makes builds more hermetic, since it's harder to accidentally depend on system files that vary from machine to machine.
 Bazel may also run actions on remote build servers where this isolation happens automatically.

 Okay, we've gotten all the theory out of the way for today.
 Let's dive into the code.
-We're going to write "rules_go_simple", a simplified version of github.com/bazelbuild/rules_go.
-Don't worry if you don't know Go — there's not any Go code in here today, and the implementation for other languages will be mostly the same.
+We're going to write "rules_go_simple", a simplified version of rules_go.
+Don't worry if you don't know Go — it's just used as an example.
+We won't be writing any Go code today.

 I've created an example repository at github.com/jayconrod/rules_go_simple.
 For this article, we'll be looking at the v1 branch.
 In later articles, we'll add features to branches with higher version numbers.